Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Experimental Details and Additional Results

-\section{Experimental details and additional results}
+\section{Experimental Details and Additional Results}

-\subsection{Experimental details}
+\subsection{Experimental Details}

-All the codes to reproduce the results are provided through this \url{https://anonymous.4open.science/r/Gibbs-Generalization-45F1}.
-For all the experiments we use the isotropic Gaussian prior with $\mu =0$ and $\sigma = 5$.
+All the codes to reproduce the results are provided through this \url{https://github.com/erfunmirzaei/Gibbs-Generalization}.
+For all the experiments, we use an isotropic Gaussian prior with $\mu =0$, for bounded loss with $\sigma = 5$ and for unbounded loss with $\sigma = 0.1$.
 This induces an L2-regularization term in the energy function that is stated in the proof of Corollary~\ref{Corollary approximations}.
 The confidence parameter $\delta$ appearing in our bounds is set to $0.01$ for all experiments

 We use either standard SGLD or ULA with a constant step size and without additional correction terms.
 When ULA has been used, we use a step size of 0.01 for both datasets.
-However with SGLD, we set the step size to 0.01 for MNIST and 0.005 for CIFAR-10.
+However, with SGLD, we set the step size to 0.01 for MNIST and 0.005 for CIFAR-10.
 For both datasets, MNIST and CIFAR-10, we use neural networks with ReLU activation functions.